tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ##Conclusion

-We created sythetic theory of emotions based on for starting points: Robert Plutchick "Wheel of emotions" [natureofemotions, senticcomputing] as highlevel subjective model of emoitons, Tomkins theory of affects [primer_affect_psychology] as low level objective model of affects/emotions, Hugo Lovheim "Cube of emotions" [cubeofemotions] as objective neurophysiological mechanism, Marvin Minsky "The emotion machine" [emotionmachine] as cognitive architecture environment for all mechanisms listed above.
+We created sythetic theory of emotions based on four starting points: Robert Plutchick "Wheel of emotions" [natureofemotions, senticcomputing] as high level subjective model of emotions, Tomkins theory of affects [primer_affect_psychology] as low level objective model of affects/emotions, Hugo Lovheim "Cube of emotions" [cubeofemotions] as objective neurophysiological mechanism, Marvin Minsky "The emotion machine" [emotionmachine] as cognitive architecture environment for all mechanisms listed above.

-Our main assumption is that there could be two models of emotions: innate low level based on affects, and high level self emerged during childhood nurture and education.
+Our main assumption is: there could be two models of emotions: innate low level based on affects, and high level self emerged during childhood nurture and education.
 This two models should correspond and have mechanism to influence each other.
 This is done in one more model neuromodulatory bases of emotions [cubeofemotions, neuromodulatory].
 Overall the emotional processes have following structure: stimulus non-conscious appraisal, neuromodulation (physiological emotional state switch), conscious appraisal with possible deliberation and possible coping strategy selection, coping strategy application over environment.
 As coping, or some other behavior is applied over environment its state is appraised again as new stimulus.
 This processes is called feedback loop [natureofemotions] and creates everlasting spiral process of emotions appraisal -> neuromodulation (physiological impact) -> coping.
 In the similar way high level thinking processes could influence emotional state: for example reflective thinking could trigger neuromodulation switching emotional state of a system and start/stop cognitive appraisal, deliberation.
 Thus neuromodulators are main actors of objective brain response we mapped their impact over computational system parameters: